XorTroll/uLaunch/Themes.md

 # Theme system

-## **IMPORTANT!** Don't use this system yet.
-Wait until this warning is removed (when the system is finally decided)

-> Current theme format version: none (unreleased yet)
+> Current theme format version: 0 (will be first release's one, unreleased yet)

 Themes consist on plain directories replacing RomFs content.

-- Themes are place in `sd:/ulaunch/themes` directory.
+- Themes are placed in `sd:/ulaunch/themes` directory.

 - A valid theme must, at least, contain a `/theme` subdirectory and a `/theme/Manifest.json` within it (icon or actual modifications aren't neccessary)

 Thus, a theme named `DemoTheme` should have its manifest JSON in `sd:/ulaunch/themes/DemoTheme/theme/Manifest.json`.
-Other assets (like UI) would go inside `sd:/ulaunch/themes/DemoTheme/ui`, `/sound`...
+Other assets, like UI, would go inside `sd:/ulaunch/themes/DemoTheme/ui`, for instance.

 **Important note:** any content (sound or UI) not found in the theme will be loaded from the default config, thus there is no need to provide every file (for instance, when making UI-only or sound-only changes)

-## Metadata
+## Manifest

-Metadata is stored inside `/theme` directory.
+A theme's manifest is stored inside `/theme` directory.
 It is required for the theme to be recognized as a valid one.

-- `theme/Manifest.json` -> JSON containing theme information
+- `theme/Manifest.json` -> JSON containing theme manifest

-   Demo JSON:
+   Sample manifest JSON:

     ```json
     {